All SW Montana Ranches For Sale – Montana Ranchettes – Luxury Montana Ranches Below

-Following the Civil War, the number of Texas cattle, though neglected, nonetheless had increased in number during the War and had out-grown the ability of Texas’s land to support them.
+Following the Civil War, the number of Texas cattle, though neglected during the War, had increased significantly during the War and had out-grown the ability of Texas’s land to support them.

 Therefore, Texas ranchers hired cowboys to lead the cattle north toward new grazing lands.
 Consequently, Montana Territory gained tens of thousands of cattle due to its lush, open grasslands.
 (Bozeman’s Nelson Story drove 600 or more Texas beef cattle to Montana in 1866.)

-During this same post-Civil War period, homesteaders, enticed by free land followed, leading to the end of open range grazing.
-Both the invention of barbed wire to fence-in wandering cattle and homestead farming diminished grazing land, and then after the disastrous winter of 1886–1887, the Montana beef industry shrunk, leading to the rise of the sheep industry.
+During this same post-Civil War period, homesteaders, enticed by free land, followed, leading to the end of open range grazing.
+Both the invention of barbed wire, to fence-in wandering cattle, and homestead farming diminished grazing land, and then after the disastrous winter of 1886–1887, the Montana beef industry shrank, leading to the rise of the sheep industry.

 Today, managers of Montana ranches have become sophisticated, relying on field rotation, knowledge of plant physiology, water conservation, and many more ranching techniques.

 Montana Ranches For Sale Greater Than $700,000 Below